3D Transformations in Processing

 Taken all-together with rotation, these operations can be represented as

 Width (w), height (h) and depth (d) are the components of non-uniform scalar n.
-For n, multiplication is defined as v * n = (v.x * n.w, v.y * n.h, v.z * n.d)
+For n, multiplication is defined as v * n = (v.x * n.w, v.y * n.h, v.z * n.d).

-.
+What this does not adequately capture from the source code is the += in translation and *= in scale.
 These operations are cumulative; they do not set the matrix to a particular translation or scale.
 This accumulation comes into play when we nest one transformation within one another.

 Nesting Transformations